How Do You Draw Lines In Word

 3. Use Color Wisely: Color can be a powerful tool for highlighting information, but it should be used sparingly.
 Avoid using too many colors, and make sure that the colors you choose are easy on the eyes.

 4. Consider Line Weight: The thickness of a line can affect its visual impact.
-Thicker lines are more prominent and can be used to emphasize important divisions, while thinner lines are more subtle and can be used for less important separations.
+Thicker lines are more prominent and can be used to stress important divisions, while thinner lines are more subtle and can be used for less important separations.

 5. Experiment with Styles: Don't be afraid to experiment with different line styles, such as dashed lines, dotted lines, and wavy lines.
 These styles can add visual interest to your document and help to break up large blocks of text.